josdem/hugo/content/techtalk/cicd/jenkins_shell_execution.md

 +----[SHA256]-----+
 ```

-Now you are good to go and copy `/home/jenkins/.ssh/id_rsa.pub` to `remote_server/.ssh/authorized_keys`, Then In Jenkins you can setup that shell command:
+Now you are good to go and copy `/home/jenkins/.ssh/id_rsa.pub` to `remote_server/.ssh/authorized_keys`, Then in Jenkins you can setup that shell command.

 ```bash
 ssh josdem@sonar.josdem.io "/home/josdem/jenkins/hello.sh"